My Account

 What Can the Industry Do?

-Source: Anna Granskog, Franck Laizet, Miriam Lobis, et al., “Biodiversity: The next frontier in sustainable fashion,” McKinsey & Co., July 23, 2020.
+Source: Anna Granskog, Franck Laizet, Miriam Lobis, et al., “Biodiversity: The Next Frontier in Sustainable Fashion,” McKinsey & Co., July 23, 2020.

-Our Areas of Focus and Research Framework
+Our Areas of Focus and Framework for Analyzing Biodiversity Risk

 6 Sectors Most Connected to Biodiversity